Dealing with your student loans can seem like an overwhelming task. The sheer volume of student loan debt that we are dealing with is astronomical.

 As you are looking through your refinance options, make sure to choose a short-term length.
 If you opt for a longer term than you currently have, you may not actually be saving yourself any money on interest in the long run.

 Refinancing your loans is a good option for some borrowers, but not everyone will benefit from refinancing.
 Usually, borrowers with the most to gain from refinancing have private loans.

 However, if you have federal loans, then refinancing may not be the best move because you would lose your access to loan forgiveness plans and income-driven repayment plans.
 Look over your situation carefully before deciding to refinance your student loans.

 If refinancing sounds like a good option for your situation, then check out some of our favorite student loan refinancing companies:

-Credible is an online loan marketplace that will allow you to shop for loans on your time.
+Credible is an online loan marketplace that will allow you to shop for loans on your own time.
 It will compare lenders and rates for your student loans.
-The platform will give you personalized rate estimated based on the information you provide.
+The platform will give you a personalized rate* estimated based on the information you provide.

 It is a free service, so if you are on the fence about trying Credible you really do not have anything to lose.